giubueno/auto-translate/README.md

 # Auto Translate
-A group of bash script to translate the audio of videos from English to other languages using cloud services.
+A group of bash script, Python and Go code to translate the audio of videos from English to other languages using cloud services.

+## Objective
+Create a web application that allows users to connect to their Google Drive, fetch a video, transcribe the audio, translate the transcription into the desired languages, and generate audio using text-to-speech (TTS) for the translations.

 ## Running